oracle/coherence-js-client/README.md

 > NOTE: Currently, the Coherence JavaScript client only supports JSON serialization

-A `Session` is constructed using an `Options` instance.
-This instance provides configuration for:
+A `Session` is constructed using an `Options` instance, or a generic object with the same keys and values.

+The currently supported properties are:
 * `address` - the address of the Coherence gRPC proxy.
 This defaults to `localhost:1408`.
 * `requestTimeoutInMillis` - the gRPC request timeout in milliseconds.
 This defaults to `60000`.
 * `callOptions` - per-request gRPC call options.